rayh/signalconf-arduino-fireplace/README.md

-# Hackpack challenge for Twilio SignalConf
+# Twilio SignalConf Hackpack... hack

 This was built on a @littlebits Arduino platform using a neopixel display